dietmar-may/decaf/README.txt

   make

-This will build all of the core ActiveMQ CPP source code.
+This will build all of the core Decaf source code.
 To build and install the code into the system directories, run:

   make install